binhe-lab/binhe-lab-protocols/docs/lab-server.md

 ```

 Note that this uses the same CIFS protocol as the previous method (map as a folder).
 See FAQ below for details.

-## Access through the lab linux desktops

-If you use one of the lab provided linux desktops, once you log in, use the command line to navigate to `/mnt/nfs/lss_grelab`, and you would have full access to the server space.

 ## Access on HPC